Last Updated on February 10, 2023

 The break-in period is used to help the leather conform to the shape of your foot and the soles to stretch to a comfortable level.
 The break-in period varies depending on the type of work boot you are wearing, the manufacturer of the work boot, and the environment you are working in.
 The best way to determine the break-in period is to start working in your boots right after they arrive at your door.

-Advantages and Disadvantages Pull-on and Lace-up Work Boots
+Advantages and Disadvantages Slip-on and Lace-up Work Boots

 We’ll sum up some of the strengths and weaknesses of pull-on vs. lace-up boots.